Data Visualization

 The stickyLeftColumn and stickyRightColumn props can be used together on the same table as needed.

-Please ensure that unique ids are used for all columns across multiple tables.
-Using the same columns ids on multiple tables can lead to issues when using props.
+Please ensure that unique data-sticky-ids are used for all columns across multiple tables.
+Using the same columns data-sticky-ids on multiple tables can lead to issues when using props.

 Row Alignment